NickHeiner/lazy-grunt-loading/README.md

       // A list of all files that could contain tasks you want to load.
-      // Getting this list is outside the scope of this module. var taskFiles = getTaskFiles(),
+      // Getting this list is outside the scope of this module.
+      // Ex: ['node_modules/foo/tasks/grunt-foo.js', 'tasks/file_name.js']
+  var taskFiles = getTaskFiles(),

       // Optional: Not every grunt task is declared in a file of the same name.
-      // Pass an override here to get around this. overrides = { file_name: 'corresponding-task-name'},
+      // Pass an override here to get around this.
+This is not necessary if
+      // the only difference is the file having the 'grunt-' prefix - that
+      // will get handled automatically.
+In this example, we see above that
+      // taskFiles has 'tasks/file_name.js', which defines the 'bar' task,
+      // so we add that override here. overrides = { file_name: 'bar'},

       // Optional: function to use for logging log = grunt.verbose.write;